 Whatever you do… follow STEPS #3 AND #4 exactly.

-What Will Bedtime Look Like If You Follow Through?
+How Will Toddler Bedtime Change If You Follow Through?

 You’ll be amazed at how quickly your child will learn that bedtime can be fun and special with mommy if you’ll just follow through.
 You essentially have two choices when it comes to bedtime battles.
 You can perpetual them and keep the behavior going, which means bedtime will never ever ever be any fun for anyone in the family.
 OR, you can spend a handful of nights doing some really great child training, so that bedtime can be fun and peaceful for everyone for the remainder of your little one’s childhood.